 But just because you can pay someone else to change your oil and rotate your tires and keep your engine purring, that doesn’t get you off the hook for everything.
-Like performing a quick DIY car safety check every time you hit the road.
-It may sound like a bit of an inconvenience, but admit it.
-You’d much rather find out your car’s leaking radiator fluid while you’re still parked in your driveway, and not ten miles from home on the side of a noisy road.
+It helps to perform a quick DIY car safety check every time you hit the road.
+It may sound like a bit of an inconvenience, but admit it – you’d much rather find out your car’s leaking radiator fluid while you’re still parked in your driveway, and not ten miles from home on the side of a noisy road.

 Don’t worry, you don’t have to get down and dirty.
 All you really need to do is to give your tires a quick once-over to make sure you don’t have a flat, or a badly under-inflated tire.
 As a word of caution, you should never try to judge if your tires need air just by looking at them – but by comparing them to one another, you can immediately tell if you’ve got one that needs some pumping up.
 Also check for unusual bumps in the sidewall or for the presence of any nails in the tread while you’re at it.
 You may even consider purchasing an air gauge for a few dollars.
 Check air pressure levels on all four tires.